Pearls from artists* # 382

 Comments are welcome!

 Posted on December 11, 2019, in An Artist's Life, Creative Process, Inspiration, Painting in General, Pearls from Artists, Quotes, Studio and tagged actual, approach, “The Unknown Masterpiece”, Barnett Newman, beguiled, charmed, considerations, decision, desire, extent, Honore Balzac, inner life, intention, intoxicated, lifetime, outside, painting, picture, question, quoted, sculpture, something, stopping, Studio, wanted, working.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 382.